akahuku/unistring/README.md

 ### Break into words by UAX#29 word boundary rule, with Unistring's script extension

-You can turn on Uniscript's script extension (treat neighboring same script character as part of word) by setting the second argument of getWords() to true.
+You can turn on Unistring's script extension (treat neighboring same script character as part of word) by setting the second argument of getWords() to true.